dataenthusiast-io/quantized-slm-function-calling/README.md

 - **Method:** We implemented an automated evaluation system that measures generative capability for function calling.
 - **Metrics:** Success rate based on the ability to generate syntactically valid JSON function calls with proper structure.
-- **Evaluation Criteria:** A response is considered successful if it contains:
+- **Evaluation Criteria:**
-  - Valid JSON that can be parsed without errors
+  - **Syntactic Validity**: A response is considered successful if it contains valid JSON that can be parsed without errors, non-empty array structure, and proper function call format
-  - Non-empty array structure
-  - Proper function call format (list of objects with required fields)
-- **Note:** This evaluation measures generative capability (syntactic validity) rather than semantic correctness (whether the function calls match the expected response).
+  - **Semantic Correctness**: A response is considered semantically correct if the generated function calls exactly match the expected response (same function names, arguments, and structure)
+- **Dual Evaluation**: We measure both syntactic validity (can it generate valid JSON?) and semantic correctness (is it the right JSON?) to provide comprehensive performance assessment.
 - **Baseline Comparison:** The fine-tuned model's performance was compared against the base model's zero-shot performance on the same test set.
 - **Sample Size:** 100 examples from the complete test set for comprehensive evaluation.